Network Television Marketing

 and executive producer Ghazanfer Ali.
 MCC launched the careers of Najam Sheraz, Shehzad Roy, Fakhar-e-Alam, Komal Rizvi, Nadeem Jafri and many more artists.
 Yasir Akhtar produced and directed more than 60 music videos of different artists who appeared in the show.
 After Music Channel Charts, Pepsi Cola started a show with NTM called 'Pepsi Top of the Pops' which is similar to the concept of 'Music Channel Charts'.

 In 1995, NTM started the first ever musical drama serial of Pakistan 'French Toast'.
 French Toast was based on a life of a musical band.
 The drama serial was in total of 7 episodes and it was directed and produced by Yasir Akhtar.

 In 1995, NTM started another project, a new trend of musical telefilms 'Tapal Cinema'.
 The series was in total of six telefilms namely Rahain, Titlee, Shehzadi, Zehar, Chand and Kashish.
 The project was directed and produced by Yasir Akhtar.
 The approximate duration of each film was 90 minutes and had different storylines.
 This series of films launched the careers of Humayun Saeed, Shamoon Abbasi, Javeria Abbasi, Zubair Abbasi and more.

 In 1990, STN's broadcasting hours from 7:00 to 11:00 pm daily and 6:00 to 11:00 pm on Saturdays and Sundays were purchased by NTM.
 NTM's viewership subsequently increased and the company commenced broadcasting during mornings.
 STN was also able to extend its coverage countrywide, beyond Karachi, Lahore and Islamabad.

-NTM was closed down in 1999 as a result of financial difficulties.
+NTM was closed down in 1999 as a result of financial difficulties; the network was plagued by inner strife, accusations of corruption, competition against the country's only channel PTV and the popularity of VCRs.
+As a channel, its broadcasts terminated on 1 July 1999, being replaced by PTV 3.
+NTM would continue operating indirectly, being responsible for the channel's marketing.
+The news operation was also shut down due to unpaid taxes.
+Its staff was dismissed and PTV took over the frequencies, which were to be used for a news channel.